 Box 12.
 Insert the appropriate code and dollar amount in this Box.
 Insert the code letter followed by a space and then insert the dollar amount on the same line within the Box.
 Do not enter more than three codes in this Box.
 If more are needed, use another Form W-2.
 Use capital letters for the codes and remember not to use dollar signs or commas.
-For example, to report a \$3,000 contribution to a section 403(b)(9) tax-sheltered annuity, you would report "E 3000.00" in this Box.
+For example, to report a \$3,000 contribution to a section 403(b)(9) taxsheltered annuity, you would report "E 3000.00" in this Box.

 The codes are as follows:

+- A-This will not apply to church employees.

+- B-This will not apply to church employees.

 - C-You (the church) provided your employee with more than \$50,000 of group term life insurance.
 Report the cost of coverage in excess of \$50,000.
 It should also be included in Box 1 (and in Boxes 3 and 5 for nonminister employees).
-See pp. 20 and 25-26 for additional information.
+See pp. 21 and 25-26 for additional information.

-- D-Generally not applicable to churches.
+- D-Generally not applicable to churches

 - E-The church made contributions to a 403(b)(9) plan pursuant to a "salary reduction agreement" on behalf of the employee.
 Report the amount of the contributions.
 While this amount ordinarily is not reported in Box 1, it is included in Boxes 3 and 5 for nonminister employees since it is subject to Social Security and Medicare taxes with respect to such workers.

 - F-Generally not applicable to churches.

 - G-Generally not applicable to churches.

 - H-Generally not applicable to churches.

 - J-You (the church) are reporting sick pay.
 Show the amount of any sick pay that is not includable in the employee's income because they contributed to the sick pay plan.

-- K-Generally not applicable to churches. - L-You (the church) reimbursed the employee for employee business expenses using the standard mileage rate or the per diem rates, and the amount you reimbursed exceeds the amounts allowed under these methods.
-Enter code "L" in Box 12. followed by the amount of the reimbursements that equal the allowable standard mileage or per diem rates.
+- K-Generally not applicable to churches.

+- L-You (the church) reimbursed the employee for employee business expenses using the standard mileage rate or the per

+diem rates, and the amount you reimbursed exceeds the amounts allowed under these methods.
+Enter code "L" in Box 12, followed by the amount of the reimbursements that equal the allowable standard mileage or per diem rates.
 Any excess should be included in Box 1.
 For nonminister employees, report the excess in Boxes 3 (up to the Social Security wage base) and 5 as well.
-Do not include any per diem or mileage allowance reimbursements for employee business expenses in Box 12 if the total reimbursements are less than or equal to the amount deemed substantiated under the IRS-approved standard mileage rate or per diem rates.
+Do not include any per diem or mileage allowance reimbursements for employee business expenses in Box 12 if the total reimbursements are less than or equal to the amount deemed substantiated under the IRS-approved standard mileage rate or per diem rates (62.5 cents per mile in 2023).